-In the Western Cape, and in the whole of South Africa for that matter, wilderness search and rescue services are free of charge.
+In South Africa, there is no charge for rescue services.
 So we urge everyone not to hesitate to call for help rather then trying to ‘rescue themselves’ in order to avoid a hefty fee and become a casualty while doing so.

 The Important Number: 021 937 0300